Andreilys/Andreilys.github.io/_posts/2019-08-17-Nietzsche-on-Self-overcoming,-eternal-recurrence-and-suffering.md

 keywords: "self-development, philosophy"
 ---

-A 19th-century philosopher shares his thoughts on living

 ![](https://cdn-images-1.medium.com/max/2000/1*O8beg_3VPzPWnFoDWRu7-Q.png)

 His work has influenced diverse groups including Marxists, Anarchists, and Conservatives.
 Freud, Heidegger, Jung, Hesse, Camus, Sartre, and Kafka have been influenced by his work in one form or another.